morays-community/morays-doc/docs/source/nemo.api_4.rst

 .. toctree::
    :maxdepth: 2

-Let's recall that a Morays experiment is an ocean simulation that exchanges fields with an external ML Python script through OASIS.
-The presented examples rely on the DINO.GZ21 test case available in the Morays collection.
-Purposes and behaviors of DINO.GZ21 are described in the **Getting Started** section of this documentation.
-Let's resume what both entities are exchanging.
+Let's recall that a Morays experiment is an ocean simulation that exchanges fields with an external Python script through OASIS.
+The strategy is to deploy the OASIS interface in the Python side and configure the global coupling environment with help of the Eophis library.

-NEMO intends to send:
-    - two time-evolving velocity fields ``u`` and ``v`` at a ``2700s`` frequency, on grid ``(62,199)``
-    - two fixed metric fields ``mask_u`` and ``mask_v`` on the same grid and to receive from GZ21 model:
-    - two forcing fields ``u_f`` and ``v_f`` with the same dimensions

-The main idea is to deploy the OASIS interface in the Python side and write the OASIS namelist with help of the Eophis library.
-From this point, we will consider that all the Python material is well configured in accordance with this description.
-Check out ``main.py`` content with `Eophis documentation <https://eophis.readthedocs.io/en/latest/>`_.

-What remains now is to configure the OASIS interface in the NEMO communication module in accordance with the global OASIS settings deployed by Eophis.
+From this point, we consider that all the Python material is already well configured.
+See `Eophis documentation <https://eophis.readthedocs.io/en/latest/>`_ or this `upcoming tutorial` for more details.
+What remains now is to configure the OASIS interface of NEMO in accordance with Eophis.
+This is described in this section.

-.. note:: NEMO must be compiled with *key_oasis3* CPP key and OASIS_v5.0 (see this `guide <https://morays-doc.readthedocs.io/en/latest/getting_started.html#base-environment>`_).

 Modified OASIS interface
 ------------------------

-Current NEMO4 releases do contain an OASIS module.
-However, it is encapsulated in the SBC module for coupled simulations with atmosphere models and cannot be used for other coupling purposes.
-Modifications of the NEMO4 sources are then required.
+Current NEMO4 releases do include an OASIS module.
+However, it is restricted for coupling NEMO with atmospheric models only.
+Modifications of the NEMO4 sources are required to make it usable for other coupling purposes.

-Morays patches contain the abovementionned modifications of the NEMO4 code to create a flexible external communication module based on OASIS.
-Sources contained in patches and details about modifications are available `here <https://github.com/morays-community/Patches-NEMO/blob/main/README.md>`_.
-You just need to copy them in the ``MY_SRC`` directory of a NEMO4 config.
+Morays provides `patches <https://github.com/morays-community/Patches-NEMO/>`_ with the abovementionned modifications of the NEMO code.
+More details about modifications are available `here <https://github.com/morays-community/Patches-NEMO/blob/main/README.md>`_.
+As a user, you just need to copy them in the ``MY_SRC`` directory of a NEMO4 config.

-In one word, OASIS module is now independent and can be called by any other module to define coupling variables, send and receive them on demand.
-Exchange of 3D fields is now possible.

 Developper\'s guide
 ~~~~~~~~~~~~~~~~~~~

-We describe here how to use the modified OASIS interface in a new NEMO4 module.
-Note that modules ``sbccpl.F90`` and ``sbcmod.F90`` provided by Morays sources have been adapted in accordance with the instructions below.

-.. note:: A ready-to-use communication module is provided by Morays sources, see next subsection to learn how to use it.
+We describe here how to use the OASIS interface in a new NEMO4 module dedicated to Python communication.
+Note that a ready-to-use communication module is provided with Morays patches, see next subsection to learn how to use it.

 Register a new module
 '''''''''''''''''''''

-Independence of OASIS module relies on the fact that coupling properties of the fields to exchange are stored in meta-arrays ``ssnd`` and ``srcv`` defined in ``cpl_oasis3.F90``.
+Flexibility of OASIS in NEMO relies on the fact that coupling properties of the fields to exchange are stored in meta-arrays ``ssnd`` and ``srcv`` defined in ``cpl_oasis3.F90``.
 A dimension has simply been added to those arrays to sort meta-data between all the other modules that are using the OASIS interface.

 The first thing to do is to register your module ID in the ``cpl_oasis3.F90`` global parameters: